Gautam-Singh-Rathore/AdBlitz/README.md

 - **Tailwind CSS**: A utility-first CSS framework for quickly building custom designs.
 - **React Router**: For client-side routing to navigate between different pages of the website.
 - **Redux**: For managing application state, especially for features like the shopping cart.
-- **Axios**: For making HTTP requests to fetch data from a backend API.

 ## Contributing